-The time server synchronization daemon \underline{ntpd} has been replaced with the more modern daemon Chrony.
+The time server synchronization daemon $\underline{\mathsf{ntpd}}$ has been replaced with the more modern daemon Chrony.

 This change means that AutoYaST files with an ntp_client section need to be updated to a new format for this section.
-For more information about the new AutoYaST nt-p_client format, see AutoYaST Guide, section NTP Client (a draft version of the document is available at https://www.suse.com/documentation/sles-15/singlehtml/book_autoyast/book_autoy-ast.html#Configuration.Network.Ntp ?).
+For more information about the new AutoYaST ntp_client format, see ntp_client (a draft version of the document is available at ntp_client (a draft version book_autoyast/book_autoyast.html#Configuration.Network.Ntp).

 To sync time in intervals, YaST sets up a cron configuration file.
 From SLE 15 on, the configuration file used for this is owned by the package yast2-ntp-client (previously no package owned it).
-The configuration file has been renamed from novell.ntp-synchronization to suse-ntp_synchronization to be consistent with other cron configuration files.
+The configuration file has been renamed from novell.ntp-synchronization to be consistent with other cron configuration files.
 Upgrade from previous versions of SLE is performed automatically: If a file with the old name is found, it will be renamed and references to ntpd in it will be replaced by chrony.